LincolinAngaya/blogs-full-stack/README.md

 Migrations are used to alter the structure of an application's database.
 In Rails applications, migrations are written in Ruby so that they can be database-agnostic.

+ The above code is a mixture of HTML and ERB.
+ERB is a templating system that evaluates Ruby code embedded in a document.
+Here, we can see two types of ERB tags: <% %> and <%= %>.
+The <% %> tag means "evaluate the enclosed Ruby code."
+The <%= %> tag means "evaluate the enclosed Ruby code, and output the value it returns."
+Anything you could write in a regular Ruby program can go inside these ERB tags, though it's usually best to keep the contents of ERB tags short, for readability.

 Things you may want to cover:

 * Ruby version